-Family Reunion Ideas To Make Your Event Extra Special
+Family Reunion Ideas To Brighten Your Time Together

 Family Reunion Theme Ideas

-Is your family into sports?
-Set up a badminton or tennis net, and divide everyone into teams.
-Take turns playing different teams to give everyone a break.
-If you know some members of your family may get a little carried away with competition, it's best to keep the game as low-impact and lighthearted as possible.
-You can even set up simpler games around the yard, like horseshoes or croquet.
+Every family may be into different activities.
+For example, if your family is sporty, consider setting up a badminton or tennis net and dividing everyone into teams.
+Then, take turns playing different teams to give everyone a break and allow all family members to interact with one another.
+If you know some of your family may get carried away with the competition, you may try to keep the game as low-impact and lighthearted as possible.
+You could set up simpler games around the yard, like horseshoes or croquet.

-- Who's Who - Have everyone in the family send you a baby picture of themselves.
-Post the pictures on a poster board, and see who can guess the most pictures right within a certain amount of time.
-Have nice gifts ready for the winner and the runner-up, like a photo album or a candle.
+In this game, you'll have everyone in the family send you a baby picture of themselves before the event.
+You can stick all the pictures on a poster board and see who can correctly identify the baby photos of each family member.
+Consider having prizes available for the winner and the runner-up, such as a photo album or candle.

 Family Reunion Gift Ideas

 In some cases, those planning family reunions consider gifts for the guests.
 You can use gifts as prizes for games, give out party favors, or buy gifts for relatives that you rarely see.
 Whatever you choose to do, below are a few ideas for gift-giving.

 Many photos may be taken at your reunion.
 If your family likes to take photos, consider offering them an item to put the photos in.
 You may be able to find cheap photo frames or albums and decorate them with stickers with your family name, crest, or themes on them.

 You could also consider buying wooden frames and painting them with each guest's name to offer them a personalized favor to remember the event by.
 If you want to allow guests to take photos to save at the event, you could consider having a Polaroid camera and album set out so everyone can add a photo for you to keep in an album.